 Based on current understanding, the difference in question is referred to as mass.

-Photons and neutrinos initially have the same frequency for their electromagnetic systems.
-However, the magnetic manifestation of neutrinos decreases, and as a result, a portion of it becomes free of the electrical manifestation of neutrinos.
-This portion is known as the “free magnetic quant” and operates within the neutrino monopole, according to The Dutch Paradigm.
+Photons and neutrinos initially have the same potential frequency for their electromagnetic systems.
+However, the required and absorbed magnetic manifestation of neutrinos decreases, and as a result, a portion of it is not used for compensating the electric manifestation of the neutrino.
+According to The Dutch Paradigm, this portion can be identified as the “free magnetic quant” and operates within the neutrino monopole, We can recognize this as the mass manifestation of the neutrino.

 The current way of thinking fails to acknowledge the origin of this significant emergence.